espressif/esp-idf/examples/peripherals/sigmadelta/README.md

 ### Hardware Required

-Besides the ESP32 board you need a LED and a resister to limit the LED current.
+Besides the [ESP32 development board](https://www.espressif.com/en/products/hardware/development-boards) you need a LED and a resistor to limit the LED current.
 Connect them as below:

 ```
              330R            LED
 GPIO4 +----/\/\/\----+------|>|-----+ GND
 ```

 A resistor in range from 100 Ohm to 1 kOhm should usually be fine.
+You may use ESP32 development board by other vendors as well, provided they have at least one GPIO output pin exposed.

 By default the GPIO output is 4.
 To change it, edit the line with `GPIO_NUM_4` in `sigmadelta_init()` function inside `main/sigmadelta_test.c`.
 For example to use GPIO 25, modify the line to contain `GPIO_NUM_25` instead.